What is the Ethereum and Ethereum node?

 - Once the node starts running, the execution client offers RPC API endpoints.

-- These endpoints are used to submit the transactions.
+- These endpoints submit the transactions.

 Therefore, you need to change the IP address to 0000.